 - Your total stitch count is in parenthesis.

-Scroll Down For The Step By Step Photo Tutorial on How to KFB in Knitting
+Scroll Down For The Step By Step Photo Tutorial on How to Increase Knit Stitches with KFB

 - Matching needle size to your yarn.
 I'm using 8mm US Size 11 knitting needles with 24" cable.

 - Yarn needle

 - We'll begin with a single stitch.
 You can cast on 1 by using a slip knot on your left needle.
 This is your first stitch.
 You will knit into it.

 - Insert the right hand needle in the front leg of the stitch.